razorwired1124/JustKeepFishing-TheRealOne-/README.md

 The app could be appealing to investors because of the wide market for social media apps, especially photo sharing Easy of use
   High conversion rate on advertisements due to a community with a shared interest

+  <h2>Proposel Completion Status</h2>
+  All aspects of our proposal have been completed except for the search bar functionality.
+  Our app does take a picture with your devices camera and stores it in the app's gallery but, you cannot currently search for individual pictures using our search bar.
+  Our search functionality currently takes a list of names and searches through those names displaying the disired item in a toast message once clicked on.

   <h2>Features</h2>
   Easy and simple user interface